 Georgia Milestones End of Course Assessments

 Normally, students will take a Milestones EOC assessment at the end of each semester (December and May here at PRHS), but quarter classes (Economics) may also test in October and March.
-Milestones (EOC) assessments are also used to validate a students home school or other non-accredited schools grades.
+Milestones (EOC) assessments are also used to validate a student's home school or other non-accredited school grades.
 If a student needs to make up

 Want to know more about the Georgia Milestones Assessment System?
 You can do so by clicking HERE!

 The current Gwinnett Teacher Evaluation System (GTES) requires teachers to show how what they do in the classroom increases student learning from the beginning of the semester to the

 endof the semester.
 In order to accomplish this, students will take pre and post-tests in all of their core and World Language courses.
 The pre-test assessment administered at the beginning of the course does not affect a student's grade, but the post-test SPG will count 5% of the student's total grade in the course.